 Those familiar with the Franco-American relations or, on a broader scale, the Euro-American relations, know that the key word in understanding these relations is ambivalence, like in love and hate.

-On the one hand, for Americans who can trace their ancestry from Europe as long ago as can be in history (say the XVIII th century or even sooner) their pride knows no limit.
+On the one hand, for Americans who can trace their ancestry back from Europe as long ago as can be in history (say the XVIII th century or even sooner) their pride knows no limit.

 On the other hand, so many of them have such disdain for Europe and Europeans, and certainly mainly among white Americans, preferably Republicans, but I guess Democrats aren’t immune from this prejudice.
 Remember Donald Rumsfeld’s new Europe as opposed to old Europe?